steemit/smt-whitepaper/smt-manual/manual.md

 ### Launch

-The *launch time* is the time at which tokens become transferrable, it occurs sometime after the end of the distribution.
+The *launch time* is the time at which tokens become transferrable.

 The token cannot launch until the hidden cap and hidden minimum have been revealed.
 If the control account does not publish the hidden cap